mvolkmann/blog/src/smalltalk/25-parsing-code.md

 layout: topic-layout.njk
 ---

-The `Compiler` class can compile strings of Smalltalk code.
+The `Compiler` class can compile and evaluate strings of Smalltalk code.
 For example, `Compiler evaluate: '1+2'` answers `3`.

 The class `Class` inherits from `ClassDescription`